Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Mark Levine, “Globalization, Architecture, and Town Planning in a Colonial City: The Case of Jaffa and Tel Aviv,” *Journal of World History* 18, no. 2 (June 1, 2007): 171–98.

-Home, Robert K. Of *Planting and Planning: The Making of British Colonial Cities*.
-Taylor & Francis, 1996.

 Gordon, David. *Planning Twentieth Century Capital Cities*.
 New York; London: Routledge, 2006.
+(P)

 Esherick, Joseph, ed.
 “Railway City and National Capital: Two Faces of the Modern in Changchun.”
 In Remaking the Chinese City: Modernity and National Identity, 1900-1950, Pbk. ed.
 Honolulu: University of Hawaiʻi Press, 2002.

 Liu, Yishi.
 “Competing Visions of the Modern: Urban Transformation and Social Change of Changchun, 1932-1957.”
 Ph.D., University of California, Berkeley, 2011.
+(P)

 Sewell, William Shaw.
 “Japanese Imperialism and Civic Construction in Manchuria: Changchun, 1905--1945.”
-Ph.D., The University of British Columbia (Canada), 2000
+Ph.D., The University of British Columbia (Canada), 2000 (P)

 Esherick, Joseph, ed.
 “Yang Sen in Chengdu: Urban Planning in the Interior.”
 In *Remaking the Chinese City: Modernity and National Identity, 1900-1950*, Pbk. ed.
 Honolulu: University of Hawaiʻi Press, 2002.